awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

 ## Start Discovery Connector Data Collection<a name="start-connector-data-collection"></a>

 Now that you have deployed and configured the Discovery Connector in your VMware environment, you must complete the final step of actually turning on its data collection process\.
-There  are two ways to do this: Through the console or by making API calls through the AWS CLI\.
+There  are two ways to do this, through the console or by making API calls through the AWS CLI\.
 Instructions are provided below for both ways\.

 ### Start Data Collection Using the Migration Hub Console<a name="start-agentless-console"></a>